CLSherrod/clsherrod.github.io/_posts/2008-09-08-silence-is-no.md

 date: 2008-09-08
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/silence-is-no/"
+permalink: /silence-is-no/
 ---
 The answer is always no if you don't ask.
 I've seen this many times.
 This is why I simply ask.